Ready to watch this entire course?

 Want to learn about other tools for songwriting?
 Check out Songwriting in Pro Tools.

-We'll start with an empty GarageBand template, customize it, and then record a piece of music.
-From there, I'll show you how to determine and set the tempo and key for your song, and then we'll start adding other instruments around your idea, including bass guitar.
-And we'll look at the many options GarageBand offers for adding beats to your song, such as working with loops.
-Using the drummer track or playing the beats yourself with a MIDI keyboard.
+We'll start with an empty Garageband template, customize it, and then record a piece of music.
+From there, I'll show you how to determine and set the tempo and key for your song, and then we'll start adding other instruments around your idea, including bass guitar, and we'll look at the many options Garageband offers for adding beats to your song, such as working with loops, using the drummer track, or playing the beats yourself with a mini keyboard.

-Once we have the basic elements in place, we'll see how to use GarageBand's arrangement track to organize or reorganize your song sections, as well as how to add some basic effects to improve the sound and performance.

-And then I'll show you how to create a rough mix of your song, balancing the track volumes, panning the tracks, and adding a fade to the end of the song.
+Once we have the basic elements in place, we'll see how to use Garageband's arrangement track to organize or reorganize your song sections, as well as how to add some basic effects to improve the sound and performance.
+Then I'll show you how to create a rough mix of your song, bouncing the track volumes, panning the tracks, and adding a fade to the end of the song.
 Lastly, we'll bounce the song down to a file you can then share with others.
-So, join me as we jump into Songwriting in GarageBand.
+Join me as we jump into songwriting in Garageband.